informalsystems/ibc-starknet/docs/architecture/adr-001-starknet-light-client.md

 ## Context

-We are implementing IBC protocol between Starknet and Cosmos-SDK chains.
+We are implementing the IBC protocol between Starknet and Cosmos-SDK chains.
 For this, we need a light client of Starknet that can verify the validity of Starknet block headers and the vector commitments of the committed IBC key-values.